Donglü: Our Lady of China

 Donglü was the site of a Marian apparition in 1900 during the Boxer Rebellion.
 This apparition became known in Catholic devotion as Our Lady of China or Our Lady of Donglü.
 In the Catholic Church, Donglü was consecrated as the shrine for Our Lady of China in 1932 by Pope Pius XI.
-On May 23, 1995 an apparition of Mary took place, reportedly witnessed by over 30,000 pilgrims, and certified by the bishop of Baoding.
+On May 23, 1995, an apparition of Mary took place, reportedly witnessed by over 30,000 pilgrims, and certified by the bishop of Baoding.
 Witnesses spoke of the sun spinning from left-to-right in the sky and giving off various colors.
 The phenomenon lasted approximately twenty minutes.

 Recent events

 Since the 1990s, multiple sources have reported that there have been several years in which pilgrimages to Donglü have been declared illegal by the government.
 Public security forces have been employed to attempt to prevent pilgrims from reaching the village or the shrine or to force those present to leave.
 In various incidents, multiple individuals have been arrested.

 Various leaders of the Baoding diocese in which Donglü falls have also been arrested and/or incarcerated.
 In April and May 1996, up to 5,000 troops were mobilized along with about 30 armored cars as well as helicopters in order to isolate the village.
 The statue of Mary at the shrine was reportedly confiscated.

+The original and largest shrine in Donglü has reportedly been destroyed by persecutors, though the original image of Our Lady of China is reportedly under the protection of disguised Catholic priests in the region.